Knowledge is power!

 It’s important to consider the impact of our daily choices.
 Whether it’s the food we eat or products we buy, we know our actions affect other people and the planet.

-Fortunately others in the industry have embraced the same ethos and many suppliers now offer recycled precious metals and conflict-free/ fair-trade gemstones.
+Fortunately others in the industry have embraced the same ethos and most suppliers now offer recycled precious metals and conflict-free/ fair-trade gemstones.
 These are the materials I choose, and I seek out those that are independently third-party certified for socially and environmentally responsible practices.

 With that in mind, it’s also important to consider the economics of mining communities.
 There are places where mineral wealth is the only natural resource and the livelihood of the people who live there.
 Some meet high standards for green practices and fair pay, many do not.
 Some have infrastructures that support a transparent mine-to-market supply chain, others do not.